A Guide to Taghazout Morocco (not only for surfers)

 Different kinds of travellers come to Taghazout.
 They are not interested in standard all-inclusive packages and love enjoying the romance of the place while not being afraid of challenges.
 These travellers like to watch fishermen pull their boats out of the sea at the end of a long day, and in the evening, they like to go to local restaurants, where everyone can enjoy fresh fish caught earlier that same day.

-Daredevils have the opportunity to learn how to surf the waves, while others may choose to start their day with morning yoga classes.
+Daredevils can learn how to surf the waves, while others may start their day with morning yoga classes.
 Or just enjoy experiencing life in an authentic Moroccan countryside.

 Another big advantage of Taghazout is the proximity to the ocean.
 You can rent a room or apartment right on the shoreline.
 You won’t find this kind of affordable luxury in Agadir or Essaouira.

 Taghazout has become home to more expensive boutique hotels and more modern restaurants offering alcoholic beverages.
 As in the past, you couldn’t find a single restaurant that would sell alcohol.
 However, today, alcoholic beverages can be found in a few restaurants, while the nearest liquor store is in nearby Agadir.
-Taghazout has become a popular destination in Morocco for local tourists, and consequently, hotels must now be booked in advance.
+Taghazout has become a popular destination for local tourists in Morocco, and consequently, hotels must now be booked in advance.

 Of course, you may ask, hasn’t such modernization ruined the city’s authenticity?
 Not yet, and I would still choose Taghazout for my seaside vacation.
 I’ve spent many a relaxing month there.
 You can easily avoid other tourists by walking further to more secluded beaches.
 There are a number of other small villages around, so you will have things to do there.

-I often choose not to stay in Taghazout itself but in Anchor Point, which is 1 km away.
-There, I have appreciated the most beautiful sunsets of my life while watching surfers dancing along the waves under skies of incredible beauty.
+I often choose not to stay in Taghazout but in Anchor Point, which is 1 km away.
+There, I have appreciated the most beautiful sunsets of my life while watching surfers dance along the waves under incredible-looking skies.

 taghazout morocco beach cactus girl ocean